ChIDE icon ChIDE

 Editing and Executing C/Ch/C++ Programs, the First Example with Output

 Text editing in ChIDE works similarly to most Macintosh or Windows editors such as Notepad with the added feature of automatic syntax styling.
 ChIDE can hold multiple files in memory at one time but only one file will be visible.
-ChIDE allows up to 20 files to be in memory at once.
+ChIDE allows up to 20 files in memory at once.
 Rectangular regions of text can be selected in ChIDE by holding down the Alt key on Windows or the Ctrl key on GTK+ while dragging the mouse over the text.

 The edited C/Ch/C++ program in ChIDE can readily be debugged or executed in Ch interpretively without compilation.
 The edited program can also be compiled and linked using C or C++ compiler such as Microsoft Visual Studio .NET, and executed in ChIDE.
 The output from the program are directed into the output pane.